-- Gary Palgon, Enterprise Systems Journal
+Gary Palgon, Enterprise Systems Journal

-IRI Data Protector Suite 'shield' products like IRI FieldShield -- as well as the SortCL program in the IRI CoSort package and IRI Voracity platform, support field-level data masking functions for data at rest in tables and files.
+    IRI Data Protector Suite 'shield' products like IRI FieldShield -- as well as the SortCL program in the IRI CoSort package and IRI Voracity platform -- support field-level data masking functions for data in tables and files.
 They protect PII, and:

-- find and classify PII so global masking rules can be applied later or at the same time
+    - find and classify it so global masking rules can be applied later or at the same time

     - maintain data realism with format-preserving encryption, pseudonymization, referential integrity, etc.